 Here is a guide to follow, listed by priority.

-This means basic food and unavoidable medical expenses including health insurance.
-Even though essential, keep these expenses to the absolute, bare-bones minimum.
+You need food.
+The consequences of not eating is severe!
+However, even though essential, keep your food expenses to the absolute, bare-bones minimum.
 You don’t eat steak three times a week when you can’t pay the water bill.
 Now is the time to pull in every tactic to feed your family on a shoestring

 Rent or mortgage

 Always assume that your landlord or mortgage lender will immediately proceed to evict or foreclose if you are late with a payment.
 You must be wise here.

 Next, you should pay the minimum required to keep the heat, lights, and water utility services.
 Your cable and Internet bills are not essential utilities.
 You should probably cancel them for now.
 Temporarily use the computers at your local library if you need to be online.